JCPTrevillian/JCPTrevillian/README.md

 \
 \
 I am software engineer with valuable experience gained through my software engineering apprenticeship with Intuit and Anita B.
-I bring a unique combination of theoretical knowledge, hands-on training, and extraordinary professional soft skills from my previous career in Dental Management that sets me apart.
+I bring a unique combination of theoretical knowledge and hands-on training coupled with extraordinary professional soft skills from my previous career in Dental Management that sets me apart.
 At Intuit I worked closely with senior engineers - learning best practices during sprints while honing my skills in software development, testing, and problem-solving.
 This also reinforced the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.
 \